puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Specifies the environment for the preview compilation.
 Uses facts obtained from the configured facts terminus to compile the catalog.
 If you're evaluating for migration from the Puppet 3 language to the Puppet 4 language, and using PE <= 2015.2, this environment's `puppet.conf` should be configured to use the future (Puppet 4) parser.

-Also available in short form `--be ENV-NAME`.
+Also available in short form `--pe ENV-NAME`.

 #####`--debug`